cookiesncream716/helloWorld2/README.md

 npm install proto —save
 ```

-2. Create an html file and open it.
+2. Create a new html file and open it.
 Use script tags to link to the location of the gem and proto node modules.
-Also, in order to run and test the plugin, a link to the plugin tester (ExtensionTester.umd.js) is necessary.
-The code to build the plugin will inside another set of script tags.
+Also, adding a link to the plugin tester (ExtensionTester.umd.js) allows you to run and test the plugin.
+You'll write your plugin code inside another script block.
 Your html file should look something like this:

 ```
 	<html>